eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 There are no hindrances for member states or other actors to define for example additional attestation types that can be used to support different pseudonyms use cases than those supported by the following minimal HRLs.

 ### 6.1 Additions and Changes to HLRs
+The below HRLs will be added to the Annex II, Topic 11 of the ARF.

 #### 6.1.1 HRLs related to Use Cases